-M.Sc.
-Programme in Physics of Materials (Course work - SLQF Level 9)
+Master of Physics of Materials Degree Programme (SLQF Level 9)

-M.Sc.
-Programme in Physics of Materials (Course work and Research - SLQF Level 10)
+Master of Science (M.Sc.) in Physics of Materials Degree Programme (SLQF Level 10)

 1. INTRODUCTION

 With the development of new technologies, materials play an increasingly important role in modern society.
 Thus, Materials Science has now become established as a discipline in its own right as well as an important area in the fields of Physics, Chemistry and Engineering.
 A sound knowledge in Science and Technology of materials is necessary for the efficient use of materials in industry.
 This aspect is particularly important for a developing country like Sri Lanka in achieving its development goals.